city41/kof94te/findings/teamSelect.md

 The lua script, `forceTeamItalyToBeUSA.lua` successfully forces a selection of Team Italy to be USA once the game starts.
 The order select screen still shows Italy, but I am guessing they just reused the sprites and don't bother to update them as normally they would not change.

+## The Timer

+Team Select runs on a timer and once elapsed chooses the currently focused team for you.

+The timer looks to be a word at 108654, confirmed with `teamSelectTimerNeverElapses.lua`

+At 37440 it compares the timer to 141e. when it goes under that it starts running some additional stuff.

+It is checking for zero at 3706a sbcd d0, d1 bcs 3707c

 ## Player Memory Blocks

 From 108110 to 10830f is a memory block for player 1, and 108310 to 10850f is player 2's block.
 They are 512 bytes each.